Cray-HPE/docs-csm/003-CSM-USB-LIVECD.md

     [14:0:0:0]   disk    SanDisk  Extreme SSD      1012  /dev/sdd
     [14:0:0:1]   enclosu SanDisk  SES Device       1012  -
     ```
     In the above example, we can see our internal disks as the `ATA` devices and our USB as the `disk` or `enclosu` device.
-Since the `SanDisk` fits the profile we're looking for, we are going to use `/dev/sdd` as our disk.
+Since the `SanDisk` fits the profile we are looking for, we are going to use `/dev/sdd` as our disk.

     Set a variable with your disk to avoid mistakes: